 El Pinzon Island (100 USD): A snorkeling tour where you can see sea turtles, sea lions, reef sharks, rays and many fish.
 The tour departs from Santa Cruz island.

 Los Tuneles (90 USD): A snorkeling tour in lava tunnels full of marine life.
 What makes this place special is that you can see sea horses here.
 The tour departs from Isabela island.

 Kicker Rock (120 USD): Probably the most famous Galapagos snorkeling/diving tour.
 In this location, you’re likely to see an abundance of marine life including rays, Galapagos sharks and hammerhead sharks.
 The tour departs from San Cristobal island.
-Full disclosure: During our tour, the visibility in the water was non-existent and we couldn’t see anything but many people claim this tour was the highlight of their trip.
+Full disclosure: During our Kicker Rock tour, the visibility in the water was really bad and we couldn’t see anything but many people say that this tour was the highlight of their trip.

-For more photos and videos of our Galapagos trip, check out my Instagram account.
-(Look for the ‘highlight’ called Galapagos.)
+You can find more photos and videos of our Galapagos trip on my Instagram account.
+Look for the stories highlight called Galapagos.